What are sanctuary cities, and can they be defunded?

 There is no single definition for a sanctuary city.

-For example, the Los Angeles Police Department said after November's election that it would continue its policy of not allowing police to stop people solely to establish their immigration status, according to the Los Angeles Times.
+For example, the Los Angeles Police Department said after the 2016 election that it would continue its policy of not allowing police to stop people solely to establish their immigration status, according to the Los Angeles Times.

-"San Francisco is a sanctuary city and will not waiver in its commitment to protect the rights of all its residents," San Francisco Mayor Edwin Lee said earlier this month upon announcing an expansion to a city fund to provide legal services to the immigrant community, documented or otherwise.
+"San Francisco is a sanctuary city and will not waiver in its commitment to protect the rights of all its residents," San Francisco Mayor Edwin Lee said upon announcing an expansion to a city fund to provide legal services to the immigrant community, documented or otherwise.

 Chicago has set up a similar fund, as has Los Angeles, and they're under consideration in other major cities, like New York.